Blegggg/not-test/Also read.md

 By focusing on these elements, you can create a comprehensive proposal that meets the expectations of the assessment criteria and effectively addresses the needs of any given scenario.

+# Design Documentation - Part B
+Produce a set of design documents for the digital solution you are proposing. visual/interface designs data requirements a selection of algorithm designs a test strategy
+Visual Interface Designs.pdf
+Data Requirements.pdf
+Algorithm Designs.pdf
+Test Strategy.pdf